RolfHendriks/RHAnimator/README.md

       view.transform = CGAffineTransform (translationX: CGFloat(progress * 100), y:0 )
     })

-In UIKit, we need to create animation curves by either selecting one of four predefined curves or listing key frames.
-In RHAnimator, an animation curve is simply a function, so you can implement any animation curve you want, often in a single line of code.
+Notice that in RHAnimator, easing curves are just functions.
+This gives you full freedom over defining your own curves, often in a single line of code.
+This is different from UIKit, where your options are to either select one of four presets or define keyframes.

 If custom animation curves are your reason for using RHAnimator, **RHAnimationCurves** provides a wide variety of useful premade curves, which the demo app shows off in detail.
 Because this is a feature you may or may not need, RHAnimationCurves is a separate component from RHAnimator so that RHAnimator keeps its minimalist size.